 - Only the school can 'authorise' absence.
-The school will not assess all reasons as 'valid'. - Absence notes / messages received giving the reasons for absence will be kept for the remainder of the academic year.
-Where attendance causes concern that may require further investigation, notes may be kept for longer.
+The school will not assess all reasons as 'valid'. - Absence notes / messages received giving the reasons for absence will be kept in the child's file and recorded on the register.

 Frequent Absence

 Pupil attendance is an important issue that is treated seriously.
 The attendance pattern for all children is monitored regularly.
 Where a pupil's absence becomes a concern, the school will seek to resolve any problems with parents.